Smothyze/sweet-progress/README.md

 ### Development Guidelines
 - Follow the existing modular architecture
-- Add appropriate error handling
+- Add appropriate error handling with custom exceptions
+- Use type hints for all new functions and classes
+- Implement proper logging instead of print statements
 - Update documentation for new features
 - Test on multiple platforms if possible
 - Keep commits atomic and well-described
+- Follow the established code style with constants and proper error handling

 ## License